-The new iPhone 10 or X models now supports background reading of NFC tags.
+The new iPhone 10 (X) and 11 models now supports background reading of NFC tags.
 This means that you no longer need an app to read one.
 The new models are now as intuitive as Android phones that have the NFC feature.
 This new ability is currently only limited to these iPhone models.

 Older iPhone models still need an app to read NFC tags.
 These are models 7 and 8.
 It is no different when compared to a scanning QR code.
 Scanning a QR code also needs an app or a camera to scan.

 It is recommended to have the latest iOS software update.
 The latest software version update at this time is iOS13+.

 Apple has now created more opportunities for NFC.
 It is now possible to program NFC tags with an iPhone.
 Check our partner’s app, NFC Tools by Wakdev, in the app store.

 Things To Keep In Mind